Modes of study: Part Time (3 years) Distance learning

 Many students are in full employment while they study for the MSc Virology, and successful completion has resulted in career advancement within their workplace.

 As this programme is accredited by the Institute of Biomedical Science (IBMS), graduates are eligible for the title of Chartered Scientist and the designation CSci, if they meet other eligibility criteria of corporate membership and active engagement in CPD.
-This qualification is also one of the entry criteria for the Institute’s Higher Specialist Examination and award of the Higher Specialist Diploma, a pre-requisite for the membership class of Fellowship and designation FIBMS.
+More details can be found at the IBMS website (www.ibms.org).

 Some students have gone on to enrol for a PhD, and one recent graduate was accepted onto an accelerated Medicine degree shortly after being awarded a Distinction.